-Camel caravans are history, but you can get a feel of the daily life of caravans by going on a camel safari. – Thar Desert, Rajasthan, India.
+Camel caravans are history, but you can get a feel of the daily life of caravans by going on a camel safari.
+This picture was taken during a safari in the Thar Desert, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 Dromedary, dressed up for transporting tourists, Petra, Jordan.
 (Photo copyright © by Kaj Halberg)

-During a camel festival in Bikaner, Rajasthan, India, musicians and a dancing camel are a part of the entertainment.
+During a camel festival, music and dancing camels are a part of the entertainment.
 (Photo copyright © by Kaj Halberg)

-How many people can a dromedary carry? – Competition during a camel festival in Bikaner, Rajasthan, India.
+How many people can a dromedary carry?
 (Photo copyright © by Kaj Halberg)